Research Lecturer and Doctoral Degrees Coordinator

 Bethany Whiteside is Research Lecturer and Doctoral Degrees Coordinator at the Royal Conservatoire of Scotland.
 Her research focuses on the cultural and social analysis of participatory dance, often through ethnographic means, with a particular focus on the ballet, Highland, and Irish dancing genres.

 Bethany has published in a range of peer-reviewed publications, presented at national and international conferences, and was a founding Co-Editor of the Scottish Journal of Performance.
 In 2014, Beth was a Visiting Research Scholar at Temple University, funded by the ESRC as an Overseas Institutional Visit.
+Beth is also Membership Secretary of Society for Dance Research.

 Bethany curently teaches on the following modules on the BA Modern Ballet programme: